hneemann/control/README.md

 # control #

-Is a simple engine to be used in teaching classic control theory.
+Is a simple tool for teaching the basics of classic control theory.
-It is intended to be hosted on a server and to be used by the students.
+It is intended to be used by the students to create Nyquist plots, Bode plots and root locus analysis plots (Evans plots).
+It is possible to simulate a linear system and to create a step response plot.
+It is also possible to calculate the response of a system to an arbitrary input signal.
+It works on Android and iOS tablets, Windows, Linux and MacOS.
+Although it is possible to run it on a smartphone, it is not a good platform for this app, because the screen is so small.
-There is a [static web page](https://hneemann.github.io/control_static/) that can be used to run the engine in the browser.
-But this version does not allow storing scripts.
+There is a [static web page](https://hneemann.github.io/control_static/) that can be used.
+But that static page does not allow storing scripts on the server.

 # Usage #